 In August 2022, the Company incurred costs of approximately \$6.3 million in connection with the issuance of the Credit Facility.
 These debt issuance costs are being amortized over the estimated life of the Credit Facility.
-Amortization of \$0.4 million of these costs was included in interest expense for the year ended December 31, 2022.
-Unamortized debt issuance costs of \$5.9 million related to the Credit Facility are classified as other non-current assets in the Consolidated Balance Sheets.
+Amortization costs of \$1.2 million and \$0.4 million were included in interest expense for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, unamortized debt issuance costs of \$4.7 million related to the Credit Facility are classified as other non-current assets in the Consolidated Balance Sheets.